-To find out, I’ve decided to give you an ultra-detailed test of this theme, which cause people to think of it.
+To find out, I’ve decided to give you an ultra-detailed test of this theme, which people seem to really like.

-I will focus on its handling, customization, impact on performance and SEO, and its price-quality ratio.
+I will focus on its handling, customization, impact on performance and SEO, and its value for money.

 So, am I going to fall in love at first sight too?
 The answer is at the end of this post – meaning that you will have to read all this content very wisely (without skipping a paragraph… I’m watching you).